Basic-Nature/html_Parser_prototype/doc/architecture.md

   Add to `bot/bot_router.py` and enable with `ENABLE_BOT_TASKS=true` in `.env`.
 - **User prompts:**
   Always use `prompt_user_input()` for future web UI compatibility.
+- **Testing files**
+  Tonoccus contribution `election_pipeline_monolith.py`for final csv in output folder to be generated into Smart Elections Standard formatting

 ---

 ## ✅ Future Enhancements